 What to bring

-Please bring coloured pens, a notebook, drawing paper, working clothes, a sun hat, sunscreen and a towel.
+Please bring coloured pens, a notebook, drawing paper, working clothes, a sun hat, sunscreen, a torch and a towel.

 Register here, if you have questions, please contact Sabine Engelhardt, firstname.lastname@example.org , tel + 385 99 749 3711.